Keith Wagoner: Political career

 In 2007, Wagoner and his wife returned to Skagit County to live in Sedro Woolley.
 Not long after their relocation, Wagoner ran for and won a seat on the Sedro Woolley City Council.
 After five years on the council, he won the town mayoral seat and was in that position for two years before being selected unanimously by a vote of electors to the 39th Legislative District's vacant senate seat on January 3, 2018.
 The district contains parts of Skagit County, Snohomish County, and King County.
 Wagoner ran for the same seat in November 2018 and was elected by a 2/3 majority.
 He won re-election in 2020.

 Currently, Wagoner serves on the Early Learning and K-12 Education Committee and the Ways and Means Committee.
 He is the Republican Whip as well as lead on the Behavioral Health Subcommittee.

-Wagoner is on record as a supporter of former President Donald Trump.
+Wagoner is on record as a supporter of President Donald Trump.
 Shortly after the 2020 United States presidential election, Wagoner stated he felt "The process has not played out".
 He did not claim the election was "stolen" but explained that there are Republicans who do not trust the voting system in the state of Washington or in the country.

 On November 30, 2021, Wagoner announced that he would run for Washington Secretary of State, challenging appointed incumbent Democrat Steve Hobbs in 2022.
 Wagoner lost in the primary to independent Julie Anderson.